au-ts/sddf/drivers/gpio/meson/README.md

 - 239 : ao_gpio_irq1
 - 238 : ao_gpio_irq0

 Note: In theory since the input for the GPIO interrupt module comes directly from the I/O part of the pin, the pin doesn't neccessarily have to be configured as a GPIO pin and could be a UART TX pin driving the interrput source.
-During initialisation for an IRQ to be set a corresponding GPIO pin must also be set so to get this functionality you would perhaps need to not configure this as a GPIO in the pinmux.

 ### Hardware Registers
 For each of the 10 interrupt sources, there is an associated (part of) register to configure the respective functionality: